 - Comply with laws and regulations that impose specific cybersecurity requirements.

-Many organizations have not started taking cybersecurity steps yet.
+Many organizations have no cybersecurity plan.
 Many have not reached the point where their security can be described as “reasonable” or “diligent”.
-John Bandler can help improve security, compliance, and efficiency.
+We can help improve your organization's security, compliance, and efficiency.

 Cybersecurity Review and Improvement

-Every organization -- no matter where they are starting from -- should continually review and improve their cybersecurity posture.
-This includes evaluating the cybersecurity program, written documentation, practices, evolving legal requirements, and the many threats.
+Every organization -- no matter their starting point -- should continually review and improve their cybersecurity plan and posture.
+This means evaluating the cybersecurity program, written documentation, practices, evolving legal requirements, and the many threats.

 Consider this checklist

-- Does your organization have the following written governance documents in place?
+- Does your organization have a plan in place?
+Consider the following plans and written governance documents:

 - Cybersecurity policy